Join A Secret Italy

 Other great options include Il Bugigattolo in Via Gaetano Salvemini 97: a tiny little place that has been here forever and is now in the hands of the second generation.
 Great local dishes and the best pizza in Bari.

 La Uascezze in Vico Sant'Agostino 2-3-4 is a good choice if you'd like to try a selection of local dishes.
-They've a tasting menu for 22 Euros that gives you a good sampling of Bari's specialties.
-It is always busy so make sure you book and, if it's summer, ask for an outside table as they have no air con and it gets hot inside.
+They have a tasting menu that gives you a good sampling of Bari's specialties.
+It is always busy, so make sure you book, and if it's summer, ask for an outside table.
+They have no air conditioning, and it gets hot inside.

 At the Market